chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 ### In progress features

-Tell you your operating system by saying "my operating system" or "my operating system is" or "my operating system is" or "my operating system is". tell weather of a place by saying "what is the weather in (the name of the place)" or "what is the weather in (the name of the place) now" or "what is the weather in (the name of the place) now" etc. Example "what is the weather in ghaziabad" will tell you the weather of ghaziabad by open the weather of ghaziabad in google maps. give you a random fact by saying "fact" or "tell me a fact" or "tell me a random fact".
+Tell you your operating system by saying "my operating system" or "my operating system is" or "my operating system is" or "my operating system is".
+Tell weather of a place by saying "what is the weather in (the name of the place)" or "what is the weather in (the name of the place) now" or "what is the weather in (the name of the place) now" etc. Example "what is the weather in Ghaziabad" will tell you the weather of Ghaziabad by open the weather of Ghaziabad in Google Maps.
+Give you a random fact by saying "fact" or "tell me a fact" or "tell me a random fact".
 Give a list of all the commands by saying "commands" or "help" or "what are the commands".
 Tell you the weather by saying "weather" or "what is the weather" or "tell me the weather" or "tell me the weather forecast".
 Tell you the temperature by saying "temperature" or "what is the temperature" or "tell me the temperature" or "tell me the weather forecast".